"What are beta blockers?

 COMMON BRAND NAME(S): Coreg CR

-WARNING: Do not stop using this drug without first consulting your doctor.
-Your condition may become worse when the drug is suddenly stopped, especially if you have chest pain (angina) or heart disease (e.g., coronary artery disease, ischemic heart disease, heart failure, high blood pressure).
-If your doctor decides you should no longer use this drug, you must gradually decrease your dose according to your doctor's instructions.
+WARNING: Do not stop taking this medication without consulting your doctor.
+Some conditions may become worse when you suddenly stop this drug.
+Some people who have suddenly stopped taking similar drugs have had chest pain, heart attack, and irregular heartbeat.
+If your doctor decides you should no longer use this drug, he or she may direct you to gradually decrease your dose over 1 to 2 weeks.

 HOW TO USE: See also Warning section.

-Read the Patient Information Leaflet provided by your pharmacist before you start using carvedilol and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+Read the Patient Information Leaflet if available from your pharmacist before you start taking carvedilol and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth with food, usually once daily in the morning or as directed by your doctor.
+Take this medication by mouth with food as directed by your doctor, usually once daily in the morning.

 If you cannot swallow the capsule, you may open the capsule and sprinkle the beads over cool, smooth applesauce.
 Do not chew the mixture because doing so may cause the drug to be released too quickly, increasing side effects.
 Swallow all of the mixture immediately.
-Do not prepare a supply in advance.
+Do not prepare the mixture ahead of time for later use.